apache/spark/IMAGES.rst

 Airflow has two images (build from Dockerfiles):

+* Production image (Dockerfile) - that can be used to build your own production-ready Airflow installation
 * CI image (Dockerfile.ci) - used for running tests and local development
-* Production image (Dockerfile) - used to run production-ready Airflow installations

 Image naming conventions
 ========================